 On my 2nd day, I had successfully risked airing down my tubed tires to avoid some of the beating and bouncing I had endured on the first day.
 Buoyed by that, I continued on day 3 with the tires aired down, but part way through, the prevalent “baby-heads”, buried rocks protruding up on the surface, caused a pinch flat on the front.
 I stopped, unpacked and loosened my front racks to enable removal of the front wheel, and went about replacing the tube.
 On my way again, only to repeat this time-consuming process 6 more times impacting both front and rear tires even after raising the tire pressures again.
 Out of tubes and patches,I was forced to push my bike 15 kms to Beaverdell, catch a ride to Kelowna, and await a shop opening in the morning.
 After the night I had no confidence that this experience would not just repeat if I continued, so I withdrew, fixed my bike and road home to Quesnel on more accommodating back roads.

-So back in Merritt for a second attempt and with another flat tire, my confidence was somewhat “deflated”.
+So back in Merritt for a second attempt in August and with another flat tire, my confidence was somewhat “deflated”.
 After an encouraging call from Lennard Pretorius, creator of this event, however, I decided to ignore this omen.
 In the morning the reinflated tire was still aired up so off I went on a 6 AM start.
 The omen wasn’t destined to leave me entirely unscathed though, as it turned out.

 That first day on a now familiar route, I gained back some respect for my first effort.
 Despite a really rather enjoyable trip over the surfaces that had beat me badly on my road wheels, surprisingly, I really wasn’t gaining a lot of time on my 2.8″ plus tires and wheels over the previous road setup.